-Special note on 2008 equity compensation: In January 2008 and then again in March 2008, the Compensation Committee, having noted the significant decline in market prices for biotechnology companies generally and the poor economic and market conditions in the United States, met to discuss how best to provide long-term incentives to key employees of the company.
+In January 2008 and then again in March 2008, the Compensation Committee, having noted the significant decline in share prices for biotechnology companies generally and the poor economic and financial conditions in the United States, met to discuss how best to provide long-term incentives to key employees of the company.
 In particular, the Compensation Committee noted that most (approximately 90%) of the outstanding employee options at the end of 2007 had a strike price significantly higher than the trading price of the company's common stock and that these options were therefore not likely to provide a strong retention incentive.
-The weighted average exercise price of outstanding employee options at the end of 2007 was \$2.36 and the average closing price for January 2008 was \$1.31.
+The weighted average exercise price of outstanding employee options at the end of 2007 was \$2.36 and the average closing price for January 2008 was \$1.31 per share.

-After discussing this with management, the Compensation Committee determined it was in the company's interest to grant additional long-term equity compensation to a limited number of employees considered important to our long-term success.
+After discussing this with management, the Compensation Committee determined it was in the company's interest to grant additional long-term equity compensation to a limited number of employees considered particularly important to our long-term success.
 Consequently, in March 2008, the Compensation Committee approved the award of 1,650,000 restricted stock units to certain employees of the company.
 Each of the restricted stock grants vests over three years, with one-third vesting on each of the three anniversaries following the grant.
-Of this amount, the executive officers of the company received, in the aggregate, 825,000 restricted stock units.
+Of this amount, the executive officers of the company received, in the aggregate, 907,500 restricted stock units.
 These restricted stock units were intended to augment the existing outstanding options held by employees, including our executive officers, to provide additional retention incentives and to encourage actions designed to increase long-term stockholder value.

-The following table summarizes the restricted stock units awarded to our executive officers in March 2008:
+The following table summarizes the restricted stock units awarded to our named executive officers in March 2008:

-Name & Principal Position Restricted Stock Units Granted Martin M. McGlynn - President and CEO 412,500 Ann Tsukamoto, Ph.D. - COO 206,250 Rodney K.B.
-Young - CFO 206,250
+Name & Principal Position Restricted Stock Units Granted Martin M. McGlynn - President and CEO 412,500 Ann Tsukamoto, Ph.D. - Executive VP, Research & Development 206,250 Rodney K.B.
+Young - CFO 206,250 Stewart Craig, Ph.D. - SVP, Development & Operations(1) 0 Kenneth Stratton, JD - General Counsel 82,500